 Here are some tips from my experiences, and other resources, to help you find your new best friend.

 2) Ask other women.
-Know any perfectly tailored and well dressed women?
+Know any perfectly tailored and well-dressed women?
 Chances are these chic ladies have a fabulous tailor helping them out.
 This also works for impeccably dressed men.
-There’s also a Tailor page here on Alterations Needed dedicated to tailor recommendations from other petites!
+There’s also a Tailor page here on Alterations Needed to be dedicated to tailoring recommendations from other Petites!

 5) Skip the dry cleaner tailor.
-Unless all you need done is a simple pant hem, these tailors aren’t usually as skilled as one who has their own shop.
+Unless all you need to be done is a simple pant hem, these tailors aren’t usually as skilled as one who has their own shop.

 6) Skip the department store tailors.
 They are often in a hurry, inundated with items, and disinterested.
 They won’t take the special care with your garment a privately owned tailor shop will take.
 (Of course, there are exceptions.
 I’ve heard of ladies requesting specific tailors at department stores like Nordstrom that they know for a fact do a good job.
 I’ve never had such luck).